fwojcik/smhasher3/README.md

 Current status
 --------------

-As of 2022-05-26, SMHasher3 is pre-beta.
-A beta1 release is expected soon.
+As of 2022-07-20, SMHasher3 is pre-beta.
+A beta1 release is expected by the end of the month.
 There is also planned a beta2 release at the least.

 This code has compiled and run successfully on Linux x64, arm, and powerpc using gcc and clang.
 Importantly, I do not have the ability to test on Mac